 When people come back from Thailand I always hear them talk about Koh Samui and how it was the setting for Leo DiCaprio’s movie “The Beach”.
 However, while reading through the El Nido Wikipedia page I learned that the original story was actually inspired by El Nido, as the author was living in El Nido at the time that he wrote it.
 True story?
 The locals seem to think so.
 When you island hop across the archipelago you’ll be able to visit the ‘secret beach’ that is believed to have been the author’s inspiration.

 El Nido is not the easiest place to get to.
 It’s still relatively unknown which means it’s not particularly well set up to receive tourists; something you’ll find is quite common in the Philippines.
 I actually prefer it this way, because it means the hoards of tourists that can quickly destroy a place tend to pass on destinations like this.

 First thing you’ll need to do is get to Puerto Princesa.
 It’s around an hour by plane from Manila and you should be able to get a decent price flight from Cebu Pacific, Air Asia or PAL (maybe around $40USD one way).

 Once in Puerto Princesa you’ll need to get a van to El Nido.
 The drive is around 6 hours and you should be able to find an air conditioned van for around $15USD.

 Where to stay

-I stayed at the Garnet hotel.
+I stayed at the Garnet hotel, which was perfect.
 It has a great central location, right in the middle of El Nido town.
 Should run you about $40-$60USD depending on the season.